The differences between PC VR and Standalone VR

 - Skyworth VR S801

 Of course, PC VR glasses also have its drawbacks.
-For example, you must always have the headset wired to a Computer (and sometimes to a power point) (with exception of the HTC VIVE Pro with a [[MD5_64 ]] wireless adapter).
-You will therefore always feel a cable above your headset.
-In addition, you also have the practical aspect of the Computer.
-Besides that the Computer must be "VR-ready" (and therefore already more expensive), the Computer must also always be close to the place where you want to play.
+For example, you must always run the Headset wired to a Computer (and sometimes to a power point) (with with the exception of the HTC VIVE Pro with a VIVE wireless adapter).
+You will therefore always feel a cable above your Headset.
+Of course you also have the practical aspect of the Computer.
+In addition to the Computer having to be "VR-ready" (and therefore becoming a bit more expensive), the Computer must also always be close to the place where you want to play.
 When you have your own place to play this is usually not a problem, but if you are on the road a lot, or have to change your set-up constantly, this can be inconvenient.

-- Can play graphics games more beautiful and smoother than Standalone VR.
+- Can play graphics games nicer and smoother than Standalone VR.

 - Larger (and better) range of VR games and other applications.

 - The tracking in space is more accurate.

 - You always need a powerful (VR-ready) PC.

 - You are always with connected by a cable to the Computer.